lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 ```
 > src is used to get the image via a link or local directory.
 > alt is used to display meaningful text if the image is not present.
+###### Tutorial 7
+* we use ul for an unordered list and ol ordered list.
+* Use the type attribute to change the list type.
+* Use table tag.
+* thead to enter the head of the table.
+* tr for table row.
+* th for table head value.
+* td for table data.